home | catalog | noteworthy | choral spotlight | about the composers | contact us

 II.
 My Soul Waits in Silence

 Adapted from Psalm 62, this selection echoes one of the main tenets of the Quaker faith: centering the mind, soul, and body on things spiritual.
 Out of the gentle piano introduction, a solo voice sings a beautiful refrain, which is repeated as an optional duet.
-The full choir then enters, exhorting us to “trust God in all things; pour out our hearts to Him; power is His, as is lovingkindness.”
+The full choir then enters, exhorting us to “trust God in all things; pour out our hearts to Him; power is His, as is loving-kindness.”
 A highly singable and memorable hymn of hope and rest.

 III.
-A Quaker Prayer
+Prayer of Peace

 Another text by John Greenleaf Whittier completes the triptych.
 He asks that we “fold to our hearts” those around us, for “where pity dwells, the peace of God is there.”
 Of these three settings, this is the only one that reaches a written forte, as it sets the text “Then shall all shackles fall; the stormy clangor of wild war-music...”
 This dynamic continues at the reiteration of the final refrain, culminating in an even louder “Amen.”